pollinations/pollinations/README.md

 ## 🌍 Our Vision

-Pollinations.AI aims to bridge technological innovation with global creativity.
-Our international team combines precision engineering with artistic flair to create a platform that serves creators worldwide.
+Pollinations.AI envisions a future where AI technology is:

+- **Open & Accessible**: We believe AI should be available to everyone, not locked behind paywalls or restricted access

+- **Transparent & Ethical**: Our open-source approach ensures transparency in how our models work and behave

+- **Community-Driven**: We're building a platform where developers, creators, and AI enthusiasts can collaborate and innovate

+- **Interconnected**: We're creating an ecosystem where AI services can seamlessly work together, fostering innovation through composability

+- **Evolving**: We embrace the rapid evolution of AI technology while maintaining our commitment to openness and accessibility

+We're committed to developing AI technology that serves humanity while respecting ethical boundaries and promoting responsible innovation.
+Join us in shaping the future of AI.

 ## 🤝 Community and Support

-Join our vibrant community of over 12,000 Discord members to share your creations, get support, and collaborate with fellow AI enthusiasts.
+Join our vibrant community on Discord to share your creations, get support, and collaborate with fellow AI enthusiasts.

 For any questions or support, please visit our [Discord channel](https://discord.gg/k9F7SyTgqn) or create an issue on our [GitHub repository](https://github.com/pollinations/pollinations).